ryukinix/c-lists/README.md

 ## Usage

-Clone this repository and after it, open a terminal session on the working directory, compile with gcc and execute:
+Clone this repository and after it, open a terminal session on the working directory, use make and execute the program you wish:

-  * `gcc file.c -o file && ./file`
+  * cd static || cd dynamic
+  * make
+  * ./type-program.out

 ## Contributing